-[4] W3C Recommendation (11 December 2008)/ISO/IEC 40500:2012: "Web Content Accessibility Guidelines (WCAG) 2.0".
+[4] W3C Recommendation (December 2008)/ISO/IEC 40500:2012: "Web Content Accessibility Guidelines (WCAG) 2.0".

-NOTE: Available at http://www.w3.org/TR/WCAG20/.
+NOTE: Available at WCAG 2.0.

 2.2 Informative references

 References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
 For specific references, only the cited version applies.
 For non-specific references, the latest version of the reference document (including any amendments) applies.